benaitcheson/T2A2_Marketplace_App/README.md

 ## About the Project

 This application was designed to make financial planning costs more competitive so the customer has better access to professional financial advice.
 Each planner registers their Australian Financial Services Licence (AFSL) and their background while each customer registers and completes the fact finder so that a planner can tailor their advice to each client.
+Paired with online advice this can give sound financial advice to younger investors at a cheaper rate.

 ### **Built With (Tech Stack)**

+The core programming languages used to build this application are:
-- Ruby on Rails
+- Ruby (3.0.1) on Rails (6.1.4)
+- HTML5
-- HTML
+- CSS3/SCSS
-- CSS
+- JavaScript (ES6)
--
+- Postgresql 13.3

+These are stored within a public repository on GitHub, because this application has back-end components GitHub pages was inadequate.
+Heroku was used instead to host the application.
+Gems and third party software can be viewed [here](#third-party-appsservices).

+**Why I picked these. maybe?**

 (Part of R11)